Mina-Farajian/DevOps-Scripts-Terraform/README.md

 ```
 terraform init
 ```
-5-Review and customize the variables in the module .tf files as needed, such as VPC settings, RDS configurations, and EC2 instance specifications.
+5-Review and customize the variables in the module  files as needed, such as VPC settings, RDS configurations, and EC2 instance specifications.

 6- Plan the changes:
 ```